Drop-Out Ceiling Panels beneath Sprinklers

 4.0 Product Description

-The Empire West Ceilume Ceiling Tiles and Panels recognized in this listing comply with the intent of Factory Mutual Approval Standard No. 4651 for Suspended Plastic Ceilings.
-Plastic suspended ceilings of translucent or opaque tiles or panels are used to conceal ducts, sprinkler piping, lighting fixtures or for decorative purposes.
-See ER-310 for code recognition.
+The Empire West Ceilume Ceiling Tiles and Panels recognized in this listing comply with the intent of Factory Mutual Approval Standard No. 4651 for Suspended Plastic Ceilings and UL 723S for Drop-Out Ceiling Installed Beneath Automatic Sprinklers.
+Plastic suspended ceilings of translucent or opaque tiles or panels are used to conceal ducts, sprinkler piping, lighting fixtures, or for decorative purposes.
+ER-310 provides more information for code recognition.
 Ceiliume Ceiling tiles and panels are designed to move out of their settings when exposed to heat from below before actuation of the automatic sprinklers, so as to allow the sprinkler system to function without interference.
 The tiles and panels may be used in buildings with and without automatic sprinkler systems.
-Ceilume Ceiling Tiles and Panels are made of Polyvinyl chloride plastic (PVC/vinyl), with nominal thicknesses of 0.013 inch (0.33 mm) and 0.030 inch (0.76 mm), in white, opaque, various colors and finishes (Better Than Tin and Faux Wood), and may be installed with or without Uplift Prevention Clips, Soniguard™ and AcoustoTherm® Backpanels, and EZ-On Grid Covers.
-Ceiling grid widths may be standard width, nominal 1" wide, or slim line width, nominal 9/16" wide.
+Ceilume Ceiling Tiles and Panels are made of Polyvinyl chloride plastic (PVC/vinyl), with a nominal thickness of 0.013 inch (0.33 mm), in white, opaque, various colors, and finishes (Better Than Tin and Faux Wood), and may be installed with or without uplift prevention clips, Soniguard™ and AcoustoTherm® Backpanels, and EZ-on grid covers.
+Ceiling grid widths may be standard width, nominal 1 inch (25 mm) wide, or slimline width, nominal 9/16 inch (14.3 mm) wide.

 0.013" thick ceilling panels are designed to be heat sensitive, promptly moving out of their setting, and will not significantly interfere with the operation of automatic sprinklers located above.
 When other building components and occupancy do not require sprinkler protection, these products may be used without creating such a need.